-We also note that the brief period of falling house prices appears to be over.
+We also note that the brief period of falling house prices appears to be at an end.
 The DNB forecasts 0.4% growth for 2024 and of 2.0% in 2025.
 Recovering consumer confidence, along with the shortage on the housing market, will have a positive impact on house prices.
 Furthermore, unemployment is expected to remain low during both 2024 and 2025.
+As a result, we do not expect either arrears or losses to increase in the short term.